-I have always had a passion for food.
+I have always had a thing for food.
 Especially eating it.
 I didn't really take up cooking until after college when I was out on my own.
-It was a long, slow painful journey to get to the point where my food didn't totally suck (just ask Hubby who had to endure my learning curve).
+It was a long, slow, painful journey to get to the point where my food didn't totally suck (just ask Hubby who had to endure my learning curve).
 Turns out that watching Food Network doesn't make you a good cook.
 Cooking makes you a good cook.
 A lot of cooking.
 And then more cooking.

 Could I do my own blog?
 Really?
 Yes!
 Why not?
 And so I did.
 I thought that no one other than my family would read it.
 I’m always surprised when a friend says, I saw that on your blog or I made this from your blog!
 For real? :) That's pretty cool.